varnish/Varnish-Cache/doc/sphinx/users-guide/vcl-syntax.rst

     call pipe_if_local;

-Varnish has quite a few built in subroutines that are called for each transaction as it flows through Varnish.
+Varnish has quite a few built-in subroutines that are called for each transaction as it flows through Varnish.
 See :ref:`vcl-built-in-subs`.